Edward Abambire Bawa: Political life

 Edward Abambire Bawa contested and won the 2016 NDC parliamentary primaries for Bongo Constituency in the Upper East Region of Ghana.
 Edward Abambire Bawa proceeded to win the parliamentary seat in his constituency (Bongo Constituency) in the Upper East Region of Ghana during the 2016 Ghanaian general elections on the ticket of the National Democratic Congress to join the Seventh (7th) Parliament of the Fourth Republic of Ghana with 18,442 votes (47.9%) against Gabriel Nsoh Ade Agana of the New Patriotic Party who had 6,800 votes (17.7%), Afari George A-Engbinge of the Progressive People's Party(PPP) who also had 12,932 votes (33.6%) and Awillum Ebenezer Awine of the Convention People's Party(CPP) who had 295 votes (0.8%).

 Edward Abambire Bawa again contested and won the 2020 NDC parliamentary primaries for Bongo Constituency in the Upper East Region of Ghana with 590 votes against Dr. Rainer Akumperigya who had 291 votes.
 Edward Abambire Bawa again proceeded to win in the 2020 Ghanaian general elections on the ticket of the National Democratic Congress to join the Eighth (8th) Parliament of the Fourth Republic of Ghana with 26,268 votes (57.7%) against Ayinbisa Ayamga Peter of the New Patriotic Party who had 17,276 votes (37.9%), Afari George A-Engbinge of the Progressive People's Party(PPP) who had 1,548 votes (3.4%) and Akamah Richard of the Ghana Union Movement(GUM) who had 439 votes (1.0%).

+Edward Abambire Bawa was booted out of parliament in the NDC Primaries and he was beaten by private legal practitioner Lawyer Charles Bawadua on Saturday, 13 May 2023 which made him lost his bid to be reelected to Parliament to represent the Bongo Constituency.
+Lawyer Charles Bawadua won with 535 votes, Edward Abambire Bawa polled 509 votes and Avea Ephram Nsoh also polled 75 votes.

 Committees

-Edward Abambire Bawa is a member of the Poverty Reduction strategy Committee.
-He is also a member of the Mines and Energy Committee of the Eighth (8th) Parliament of the Fourth Republic of Ghana.
+Edward Abambire Bawa was a member of the Poverty Reduction strategy Committee.
+He was also a member of the Mines and Energy Committee of the Eighth (8th) Parliament of the Fourth Republic of Ghana.

-Personal Life
+Personal life

 Edward Abambire Bawa is a Christian.